-You may have heard this story before, but before I worked at Infusionsoft I owned a business in Lansing, Michigan installing and servicing draft beer dispense systems.
+You may have heard this story before, but before I worked at Keap I owned a business in Lansing, Michigan installing and servicing draft beer dispense systems.

 I didn’t realize it at the time, but a big part of why I ultimately left that business was because it was entirely manual.

-In hindsight, automation would have made things a lot easier – but truth be told, I didn’t know tools like Infusionsoft existed.
+In hindsight, automation would have made things a lot easier – but truth be told, I didn’t know tools like Keap existed.

 Even if I had, it probably wouldn’t have made much of a difference because of some toxic misconceptions I had.